 A Positive Airway Pressure (PAP) titration study is an overnight sleep study that is for treatment rather than diagnosis.
 When you come in you are tested and fitted for a PAP mask and then hooked up to the polysomnography equipment.
 During the night the pressure of the air coming from the CPAP or BPAP machine is gradually increased until your breathing is normalized and your correct CPAP or BPAP pressure has been determined.
 You will be briefly trained that night for the proper use and care of your PAP machine and for understanding how it helps you.
 Once patients become accustomed to the use of a CPAP/BPAP device they typically find a much better night’s sleep.

 A Maintenance of Wakefulness Test, or MWT, is conducted along with a polysomnogram to determine your level of daytime sleepiness after treatment for narcolepsy or sleep apnea.
-This test is generally used for commercial drivers, pilots and people who work around heavy equipment to ascertain ability to perform their job safely.
+This test is generally used for commercial drivers, pilots, and people who work around heavy equipment to ascertain the ability to perform their job safely.
 This test is normally provided immediately after an overnight study.
 You will remain wired with most of the wires from the polysomnogram performed the previous night.
 A series of four “naps” are taken at two-hour intervals.
 Each nap requires the patient to sit in a chair for 40 minutes and try to remain awake.
-The test is usually done by late afternoon, or 5:00pm, and there is little or no discomfort for the patient.
+The test is usually done by late afternoon or 5:00 pm, and there is little or no discomfort for the patient.